gvsafronov/flux/README.md

  ### Automatic Installation

- You can install fluidB using installation script from our site https://fluidb.icu/#download
+ You can install fluidB using installation script from our site <a href="https://fluidb.icu/public_html/download" download>Installation Script</a>

  1. Open the link above
  2. Click to "Download" button